MyTooliT/ICOc/Documentation/Tutorials/Testing.md

    - **Serial Number of Programming Board**: Please make sure, that the variable `STH` → `Programming Board` → `Serial Number` contains the serial number of the programming board connected to the STH.
 This serial number should be displayed on the bottom right of the LCD on the programming board.

-4. Now please open your favorite Terminal application and execute, the STH test using the command `ICOc`.
+4. Now please open your favorite Terminal application and execute, the STH test using the command `Test-TH`.
 For more information about this command, please take a look at the section “Production Tests” in the [main readme file](../../ReadMe.md).

    Please note, that the test will rename the tested STH to a Base64 encoded version of the Bluetooth MAC address.
 The rationale behind this is that we can use this string to uniquely identify a STH.
 For more information, please take a look at the [corresponding issue](https://github.com/MyTooliT/ICOc/issues/1).